 Either way, they will appreciate your communication and being kept in the know.

-I’ll add that, if you’re not working, this is an excellent time to refer work to fellow freelancers who may have had projects canceled and are worried about income.
+If your workload is full and you’re even getting additional project requests that you can’t take on, pass it on!
+This is an excellent time to refer work to fellow freelancers who may have had projects canceled and are worried about income.

-You can post on LinkedIn, Facebook, or wherever your writer pals hangout (including our Facebook group) if you’d like to pass work on to someone else.
+You can post on LinkedIn, Facebook, or wherever your writer pals hangout (including our Facebook group) if you’d like to link up your peers with clients who need writing services.